omundy/learn-computers/topics-data-basics.md

-In modern computers, data is stored in an SSD (solid state drive) using electrons.
-Pretty much, each bit of data is repersented by an electron which will represent either 1 or 0 depending on its state.
-And then these 1’s and 0’s make up your data.
-This means the data can be read super fast as it’s essentially just electricity.
-Super interesting technology I’d recommend reading up on if you’re curious.

 ## How do computers store data?

-Most modern computers use SSDs (solid state drives) to store *data* (text, photos, videos, etc.) by representing all the content of these files using electrons.
+Most modern computers use SSDs (solid state drives) to store *data* (text, photos, videos, etc.) by representing the content of these files using electrons.
 A good way to think about data storage is to imagine millions of tiny switches inside your computer, and each can each be either `on` or `off`.

 <a href="assets/img/data-basics/data-switch-wall.png"><img src="assets/img/data-basics/data-switch-wall.png" height="310"></a> <a href="assets/img/data-basics/microchip.jpg"><img src="assets/img/data-basics/microchip-cropped.png" height="310"></a>